 Mahidol Dental Journal Information for Authors

-Mahidol Dental Journal welcome submissions from the field of Dentistry.
-We published 3 issues per year in January – December.
+Mahidol Dental Journal welcomes submissions from the field of Dentistry.
+We publish 3 issues per year in January – December.

 Objectives of the Journal

-- To create an academic network and to build relationships among dentists and others in related fields in order to keep up with constantly developing knowledge.
+3. To create an academic network and to build relationships among dentists and other professionals in order to be consistent with the constantly developing knowledge.

 Submission of Manuscripts